Willoughbridge Lodge Farm

 To the Newcastle under Lyme Planning Committee:

 I object to application: 25/00318/FUL, Willoughbridge Lodge Farm Willoughbridge Lane Willoughbridge Market Drayton Shropshire TF9 4JL to house up to 70,000 broiler chickens per flock cycle.
 The application does not meet the environmental, social, and economic objectives of the National Planning Policy Framework (NPPF).
 I urge the council to commission an independent review of the environmental statement and air quality and odour assessments.
+I object for the reasons below.

 Increased HGV traffic is bad for roads and safety, and could lead to more costs on taxpayer to fix roads.
 It also worsens air quality which is a major public health risk.